tyjhart/flowanalyzer/Install/README.md

 - Shifts the Ubuntu Server to UTC time and configures an NTP client so timestamps are accurate
 - Adds software repos for Elasticsearch and Kibana
-- Updates the repos for the install
+- Updates software repos
 - Installs Elasticsearch pre-reqs (Curl, OpenJDK 8, etc)
 - Installs Elasticsearch and Kibana
-- Creates the following services for Netflow v5/v9 and IPFIX (aka v10):
+- Creates the following collector services for Netflow v5/v9 and IPFIX (aka Netflow v10):
   - netflow_v5
   - netflow_v9
   - ipfix
-- Registers collector services
+- Registers collector services and sets auto-start
-- Builds the Flow index in Elasticsearch
-- Sets unknown field defaults in Elasticsearch
-- Installs Curator for Elasticsearch
 - Installs Head plugin for Elasticsearch
 - Installs and configures Squid
 - Configures a default Squid user: